Zensai Scanner User Guide

 This feature is available only to members of your organization.
 Guest accounts (users invited from another organization) can't access the My QR Code page.

-Adding to your phone's home screen
+Add the QR code to your phone's home screen

 iPhone / iPad (Safari)